Lyfhael/DeleteTweets/README.md

 # Support

 I allow tickets in French 🇫🇷 but prefer English if you can speak it, so everyone can understand.

+# FAQ

+## Do I need to include the Bearer part of the authorization key ?
+Yes

+## I can't find X-Client-Transaction-Id/X-Client-Uuid/authorization
+In the request list, search for requests named `client_event.json`, they are the more frequent ones, and they always contain the tokens you need